Scott Clements

 Scott Clements (born July 19, 1981) is a professional poker player from Mount Vernon, Washington, United States, who has won titles in both World Poker Tour (WPT) and World Series of Poker (WSOP) events.

-Clements has won three championship bracelets at the WSOP, winning the $3,000 Omaha Hi-Lo tournament in 2006 and the $1,500 Pot-Limit Omaha event in 2007.
-He won his third bracelet in 2019 in the $1,500 Dealers Choice event.
+Clements has won four championship bracelets at the WSOP.

 In addition to his success in Omaha games at the WSOP, Clements has also claimed victory on the WPT, winning the 2006 Canadian Open Championship and taking home $222,254.
 In November 2007, he won the second annual WPT North American Poker Classic at Fallsview Casino and winning over $1,137,593.

 As of 2018, Clements' total live tournament winnings exceed $7,650,000.
 His 56 cashes at the WSOP account for over $2,800,000 of those winnings.